baden-dev/za-coding-institutions-api/README.md

 2 - **Front-End Development with React**: I will be creating a front-end interface using React to enhance the user experience.
-This will allow users to interact with the API directly in their web browsers, providing a more accessible and user-friendly way to access and consume information, without the need for specialised API tools.
+This will allow users to interact with the API directly in their web browsers, providing a more accessible and user-friendly way to access and consume information, without the need for API tools.

 3 - **End-to-End Testing**: Following the completion of the front-end development, I will introduce end-to-end testing to ensure the application's functionality and performance from a user's perspective.